cachethq/cachet/README.md

 ## Translations

-A special thank you to our translators, who have provided us with the chance to share Cachet with the world.
+A special thank you to our [translators](https://crowdin.com/project/cachet/activity_stream), who have allowed us to share Cachet with the world.

-- **Andreas Karlsson** - Swedish
-- **Marcin Kurczewski** - Polish
-- **Pedro Maia** - Portuguese
-- **Salvatore Gentile** - Italian
-- **Joe Cohens, Salvatore Gentile** - Spanish

 If you'd like to contribute translations, please check out our [CrowdIn project](https://crowdin.com/project/cachet).

 ## License